 A complete child enrollment packet will remain in your child's file, along with current immunization records, releases, injury reports, etc. These are kept confidential and locked in the center office.
+This enrollment packet serves as a contract for Child Care.
 The files are accessible to center teaching staff and administrators, regulating authorities, and parents upon request.
 The child record includes, but is not limited to the following:

 - 1. A complete child enrollment

 - 2. Photo release

 - 3. Consent for medical treatment

 - 4. Permission for release information

 - 5. NRS 178 statement

 - 6. Screening information

 - 7. Requirements for enrollment agreement

 - 8. Transportation agreement

 - 9. Financial requirements agreement

 - 10. Additional Financial agreement

 - 11. Schedule and Tuition confirmation

 - 12. Medication release (if applicable)

 - 13. Topical ointment release (if applicable)

-14. Intake questionnaire15.
-Authorized pick up information16.
-Relevant custody agreements17.
-Authorized pick up information18.
-Current up to date immunization record19.
-Medical statement from a Health Physician20.
-Any other relevant information
+- 14.Intake questionnaire

+- 15. Authorized pick up information

+- 16. Relevant custody agreements

+- 17. Authorized pick up information

+- 18. Current up to date immunization record

+- 19. Medical statement from a Health Physician

+- 20. Any other relevant information